quasarframework/quasar/docs/src/pages/quasar-cli-vite/handling-process-env.md

 }
 ```

-Then, in your website/app, you can access `process.env.
-API`, and it will point to one of those two links above, depending on dev or production build type.
+Then, in your website/app, you can access `process∙env∙API`, and it will point to one of those two links above, depending on dev or production build type.

 You can even combine it with values from the `quasar dev/build` env variables: